pkarsy/AutomaticSchoolBellTimer/README.md

   In another tab go to
   https://tasmota.github.io/docs/Timezone-Table/

-  Copy the necessary line and execute it in Tools->Console.(NOT berry console)
+  Copy the necessary line and execute it in Tools → Console.(NOT berry console)

 - Again in console (and dont forget the "backlog")
   ```berry
   backlog hostname school; SetOption55 1; restart 1;
   ```
-  After restart, you will see something like
+  On boot messages, you will see something like
   ```
   mDN: Initialized 'school.local'
   ```